EnzymeML/enzymeml-specifications/specifications/enzymeml.md

 - lower
   - Type: float
   - Description: Lower bound of the estimated parameter.
-- stdev
+- stderr
   - Type: float
-  - Description: Standard deviation of the estimated parameter.
+  - Description: Standard error of the estimated parameter.
 - __constant__
   - Type: bool
   - Description: Specifies if this parameter is constant